We are reviewing the feedback received and will publish more information in due course.

 It is important to note that the public health funding is not the only funding to support physical activity and does not fund the whole physical activity offer across Leicestershire.

-The consultation has now closed.
+The consultation closed on 1 November 2023.
 Over 320 people across Leicestershire responded to the consultation.

 Local Cycling and Walking Infrastructure Plan Market Harborough area